-Oklahoma received approximately $7.8 billion in federal funds in 2009.
+Oklahoma received approximately $6.9 billion in federal funds in 2015.
 This section discusses the federal funding by functional area, beginning with the largest revenue source and continuing through the smallest.
-Grant amounts are for 2009, as reported by the U.S. Bureau of the Fiscal Service.
+Grant amounts are for 2015, as reported by the U.S. Treasury, Bureau of the Fiscal Service.
 (Note that this data differs from the U.S. Census Bureau totals reported in the previous section).
 Direct federal spending on national programs that operate in Oklahoma, such as Medicare, Social Security, SNAP, or VA hospitals, is not included here.

-Human services is by far the largest grant category both nationwide and in Oklahoma.
+Human services is by far the largest grant category both nationwide and in Oklahoma, at $4.2 billion.
 These grants are designed to ensure that Americans have access to health and nutrition needs and a large range of services meeting special needs of parts of the population.
 Most of these grants go to state agencies, which then distribute funding to eligible Oklahomans or to those who provide service to them.
 The Medicaid health program for low-income populations is the largest grant ($3.1 billion).
-Medicaid funding was significantly higher in 2009-11 because the stimulus increased the federal share of costs.
-This program is operated by the Oklahoma Health Care Authority.
+This program is administered by the Oklahoma Health Care Authority.
 Most of the money goes to doctors, hospitals, nursing homes, and other health care providers.
 The other large human services grants are:

-- Headstart, which funds preschool programs for low-income children ($140 million);
+- Head Start, which funds preschool programs for low-income children ($138 million);

-Transportation grants are the second largest source of federal funding for Oklahoma, at approximately $1.0 billion.
-These grants were considerably higher in 2009-11 due to stimulus increases in highway and transit funding.
+Transportation grants are the second largest source of federal funding for Oklahoma, at approximately $754 million.
 There are three major transportation grant programs.

-- Grants to local school districts for special education and disability services ($207 million); and
+- Grants to local school districts for special education and disability services ($147 million);

 There are a number of smaller grants to serve minority children, improve vocational education and literacy, and for various higher education programs.

-Agriculture grants total approximately $480 million and offer a number of programs to improve farming and increase prices of their production.
+Agriculture grants (mainly for nutrition programs) total approximately $488 million and offer a number of programs to improve farming and increase prices of their production.
 While many programs provide funding directly to farmers, most state and local grants provide money to purchase food and thus increase demand and prices.
 There are three major agriculture grants.

-- Child nutrition programs provide both cash and food to the state for school lunches.
-The grants are passed on to local school districts that provide the lunches ($241 million).
+- Child nutrition programs provide both cash and food to the state for school meals.
+The grants are passed on to local school districts that provide the lunches ($278 million).

-- Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps), a 100-percent federally funded program, provides assistance for low-income families.
-The State of Oklahoma receives $59 million to administer the food stamp program.
-In addition to grants reported here, the federal government paid $666 million in direct food stamp benefits to Oklahomans in 2009.
-The stimulus bill increased the amount of benefits under this program for two years, while Oklahoma SNAP caseloads rose consistently through 2008 and 2009.
+- Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps), provides assistance for low-income families.
+The State of Oklahoma receives $43 million to administer the food stamp program.
+In addition to grants reported here, the federal government paid $864 million in direct food stamp benefits to Oklahomans in 2015.
+Benefits helped 271,000 families receive an average of $266 per month for food.

-Energy and environment grants total $206 million.
+Environment grants total $208 million.
 The largest of these are:

-- Grants to the state for environmental programsm which are used to regulate public and private activities that create air, water, and ground pollution and to provide financial assistance for local government water and sewer projects ($79 million); and
+- Grants to the state for environmental programs, which are used to regulate public and private activities that create air, water, and ground pollution and to provide financial assistance for local government water and sewer projects ($39 million).